 - EMALS technology has been used by the U.S. Navy since 2004.
-Since 2008, QinetiQ North America has been involved with the component testing on the shipboard design, including full scale and full power tests of all components.
+We have been involved with the component testing on the shipboard design, including full scale and full power tests of all components.

 - Our software development team uses man-rated critical safety software that is fully compliant with CMMI III standards.